Juggernaut Build Guide - Titan Quest

 (Earth - Optional) Summon Core Dweller: I'd actually recommend this for Normal and Epic difficulties if you don't mind the massive Skill Point investment.
 IMHO the Core Dweller is the worst pet in the game and he's good in Acts 1 - 3 but in Acts 4 and 5 he totally sucks.
 Throughout almost all of Legendary difficulty this pet will die constantly and that's typically when I unspec this skill.

 (Defense) Rally: For almost every build that goes into Defense Mastery you'll want to get Rally.
 It's essentially like having another Potion on a separate cooldown that also buffs you.
 Rally also will allow you to keep your Elemental Resistances at 40 - 50% instead of being forced to max them.
 Since when you use Rally you get a 50% (or more) buff to your Elemental Resists there's no reason to max out your resists.
+I highly recommend getting the 2nd passive, Inspiration, as it'll extend the duration of this buff.

 (Defense) Colossus Form: You become huge and run insanely fast and destroy everything.
 This is arguably the best boss killing ability in the game, it'll allow you to stand toe to toe with almost any boss and eat all their incoming damage.
 It has a very long cooldown but is definitely worth spending a few points into.